 At the Orchard Nursery, we comply with all the legal requirements set out in the 'Statutory Framework for the Early Years Foundation Stage' - March 2017.
+Our Nursery will follow the procedures set out by the Local Safeguarding Children Board (LSCB: Poole and Bournemouth, the Dorset DSCB and Pan Dorset Safeguarding Children Partnership)

-We work in line with the guidance and procedures of the Local Safeguarding Children Board (LSBC).
-The board's purpose is to co-ordinate, monitor and review what is done across the areas of Bournemouth and Poole with regard to all agencies to safeguard and promote the welfare of children in the area.
-We also work in line with the Government's statutory guidance 'Working Together to Safeguard children March 2015' and Keeping Children Safe in Education September 2016.
+The board's purpose is to co-ordinate, monitor and review what is done across the areas of Bournemouth, Poole and Christchurch with regard to all agencies to safeguard and promote the welfare of children in the area.
+We also work in line with the Government's statutory guidance 'Working Together to Safeguard children July 2018' and Keeping Children Safe in Education September 2020.